PhilippJunk/homelette/docker/README.md

 The local, full installation of homelette is based on the `homelette_template:latest` image shared on DockerHub.

 A bash script (`construct_homelette_image.sh`) has been provided.
+The scipt can be found in the `docker/` directory in the Github repo and needs to be downloaded.
 This script pulls the latest version of the `homelette_template` image from DockerHub and then attempts to construct the local homelette image with the given MODELLER license key:

 ```bash
 ./construct_homelette_image.sh "YOUR MODELLER KEY HERE"